sinclairzx81/typebox/readme.md

 ### Compression

-The following table lists esbuild compiled and minified sizes for each TypeBox import.
+The following table lists esbuild compiled and minified sizes for each TypeBox module.

 ```typescript
 ┌──────────────────────┬────────────┬────────────┬─────────────┐